Appropriate clothing for Israel.

 Israel's winter months are cold and rainy.
 Warm undies, long-sleeves, warm jerseys, fleece, coats, scarves, hats and gloves.
 Winter shoes and boots for the rainy days are essential.

 In public and state schools, Israeli children wear uniforms to school.
-Mainly jeans and T-shirts (with the school's emblem) in the summer as laid out in the school's rules.
+In secular schools, mainly jeans and T-shirts (with the school's emblem) in the summer as laid out in the school's rules.
 In winter, sweatshirts and warm pants in accordance with the school's rules and regulations.
+Religious schools require that girls wear skirts and that their elbows be covered.
+Conservative clothing in dark fabric is required of the boys.
 More about Israel's system of education

 Different cities in Israel have different dress codes